Its fun painting with colors, but using values in painting is what makes successful paintings.

 Particles in the air reflect light, thus making the distant objects appear lighter.
 On a very clear day you can see farther because there are fewer particles in the air.

 Purple is the darkest color.
 It adsorbs most of the light rays.
 Very little light bounces back to our eyes.
-So the color looks very dark to us.
+So the color purple looks very dark to us.

 The values are what made the painting work, regardless or what colors were used.